PlayStation 2 Architecture

 or a pirated copy was inserted.

 When the OS loads a game, it does so by sending specific commands to the DVD reader.
 The commands specifically used to read the content of a game behave very differently from standard DVD commands (i.e. to read a DVD movie).
 It turns out authorised games contain an out-of-reach ‘map file’ in the inner section of the disc that indexes the filesystem by name, position and size.
 When the DVD is asked to read a game disc, it will always navigate through the disc using the map file, meaning that a pirated copy of a game, which could not include the map file, will be impossible to read.
-This was complemented by a region lock system that prevented imported games from working in a console from a different region.

 Modchips

-As any other console of its generation (and previous ones) using disc-based systems, it was a matter of time before third-party companies reversed-engineered the DVD subsystem.
-The goal here was to find a usable exploit which could force the driver to navigate through the file system without needing an out-of-reach map file.
+As with any other console of its generation (and previous ones) using disc-based systems, it was a matter of time before third-party companies reversed-engineered the DVD subsystem.
+The goal here was to find a usable exploit that could force the driver to navigate through the file system without needing an out-of-reach map file.

 Cheats

-Along with the modchips, which required soldering skills to install, unauthorised but ‘genuine’ discs appeared in the market.
-These enabled to defeat the region protection and use in-game cheats by patching the OS.
-Moreover, ‘cheat discs’ had the advantage of not requiring to modify the console.
-I guess the best example to mention is CodeBreaker.
+Along with the modchips, which required soldering skills to install them, unauthorised but ‘genuine’ discs appeared in the market.
+These patched the Kernel to remove the region protection and use in-game cheats.

 Disc swapping

 In the middle of the latest advancements, yet another trick appeared.
 This time, exploiting the reader’s handling of faulty sectors.
-Swap Magic looks like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberate faulty sector, halting the driver altogether [24].
+Swap Magic looked like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberately faulty sector, halting the driver altogether [34].
 This window of opportunity allowed users to swap the disc for a non-genuine one.
 Then Swap Magic, still loaded in memory, bootstrapped the main executable of the new disc, loading a real game at the end.
 All of this is carried out while the driver is still thinking a genuine disc is inserted.

-PS1 overflow
+Independence overflow

-The PS2 stores a database file called TITLE.DB in MemoryCard which contains information used to optimise the emulation of PS1 games [25].
+The PS2 stores a database file called TITLE.DB in MemoryCard which contains information used to optimise the emulation of PS1 games [35].
 When a PS1 game is inserted, the OS fetches the database file and loads the whole file in memory at a fixed address (strike one).
-The information parser is implemented using strncpy(), a function in C that copies strings (chain of characters) from one place to another.
+The information parser is implemented using strncpy(), a function in C that copies strings (chains of characters) from one place to another.

 For people familiar with C, you probably guessed where I’m going.
 The thing is that strncpy() doesn’t know how long is a string, so unless it’s terminated (by placing \0 at the end of the chain) the copy goes on ‘forever’ (with unpredictable results!).
 Luckily, this function contains an optional parameter that specifies the maximum number of bytes to be copied, protecting the copy from buffer overflows.
 As ludicrous as it may seem, Sony didn’t use this parameter, even though each database entry has a fixed size of 256 bytes (strike two).

-Upon closer inspection in RAM, TITLE.DB happens to be copied next to a saved register, $ra, which states the address to return after the current function being executed finishes (strike three) leading up to The independence exploit: Craft a Title.db with a large string, embed an executable in it and design that string so $ra will be overridden to point to the executable.
-If you manage to upload that file to your MemoryCard (through another exploit or a PC USB adapter) you got yourself a simple Homebrew launcher.
+Upon closer inspection in RAM, TITLE.DB happens to be copied next to a saved register, $ra, which states the address to return after the current function being executed finishes (strike three), leading up to The independence exploit [36]: Craft a TITLE.DB with a large string, embed an executable in it and design that string so $ra will be overridden to point to the executable.
+If you manage to upload that file to your Memory Card (through another exploit or a PC USB adapter) you got yourself a simple Homebrew launcher.

 That’s all folks